 Lake Titicaca, Bolivia

 When you arrive we’ll be waiting to pick you up at the airport with a clearly marked sign.
-If another participant will arrive soon after you, we’ll wait for them as well, otherwise we’ll head straight to your hotel in the city of Santa Cruz, about a 25-minute drive from the airport.
+If another participant will arrive soon after you, we’ll wait for them as well, otherwise we’ll head straight to your hotel near our base in El Torno, about a 1 hour drive from the airport.
 The rest of the day is simply for resting and shaking off the jet lag before the adventure starts the following morning.
 The hotel is equipped with a nice pool or you could take a walk outside if you’d like, to help unwind after the long trip.

 Bolivia Motorcycle Tours exclusively offers all-inclusive motorcycle tours meaning that all of our tours include practically everything: lodging, meals, a motorcycle, fuel, entrance fees for activities during the tour, tolls, ferry crossings, bi-lingual guide, airport transfers, support-truck with parts, first aid kit and an auxiliary bike.
-Lodging is typically based on double occupancy.
-Participants that come alone will usually need to share a room with someone else.
-If you’d like a single room the can often times be arranged at an additional cost.
+As for lodging, each participant can choose between single or double/shared room occupancy.
+Occasionally, on certain tours, single room occupancy may not be available for a night or two on the tour for reasons of availability, Participants that come alone but choose double/shared room occupancy may have to share a room with another participant on the tour that they don't know.

 Tours do not include: visas (for participants that would need one), round-trip tickets to and from Bolivia, drinks of the alcoholic variety, snacks (both food and drink), riding gear, vaccinations, traffic citations, souvenirs and the like.
 Our bikes are not available for use on scheduled non-riding days, we often use these times to conduct routine bike maintenance.